 These DIY concrete planters are simple to make in just a weekend and with materials you may already have around the house.
 They look modern with unique shapes that come straight from the recycling bin!
 Grab just a few supplies and let’s make concrete garden pots!

-I made these planters many years ago, and have since made many more for gifts and to decorate my home garden.
+I made these concrete planters many years ago, and have since made many more for gifts and to decorate my home garden.

 How to Make Concrete Planters